Ace

 Tri-colored Paint Mare ♦ DOB: 2009 ♦ Arrival: 2022

-Gypsy has been here at Exodus Farms much longer than 2022, but only a recent full time addition to sessions.
-Gypsy was rescued and owned by one of our amazing leaders, and the two of them competed in obstacle course competitions together.
-Unfortunately her loving owner needed to take a long break from riding to recover from shoulder surgery and donated Gypsy to our session program knowing how much Gypsy loves kids.
+When Amanda needed to take a long break from riding to recover from shoulder surgery, she generously donated Gypsy to our session program knowing how much Gypsy loves kids.
 True to form, Gypsy loves her job as a session horse.

 Not only is Gypsy a loving and affectionate addition to our healing herd, but it turns out she is a fantastic teacher as well!
-Gypsy is a very bossy, opinionated mare who has the unique ability to help teach students patience, clarity, and perseverence.
-She still maintains her love of obstacle courses, so whenever we have obstacles out she outshines all the rest.
+Gypsy is a very opinionated mare who requests mutual respect and understanding.
+She has the unique ability to help teach students patience, clarity, empathy, and perseverance.
+She maintains her love of obstacle courses, so whenever we have obstacles out she outshines all the rest.
 She is extraordinarily brave and fearless, has been known to even help with ranch chores like moving tires and tarps from time to time.
-Gypsy is also also an incredibly strong mare, and we are grateful that she can carry many of our older teenage young men.
+Gypsy is also an incredibly strong mare, and we are grateful that she can carry many of our older teenage young men.

 Kate